vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/reference/index.md

 </div>
 </div>

-### Sending and Receiving Replyable Event
+### Sending and Receiving Event with Reply
 Through replayable event, you can receive data in sending event by using overloaded signatures of `send(String event, Object data, Action<T> resolved)` and `send(String event, Object data, Action<T> resolved, Action<U> rejected)` where allowed data types are the same with in reciving event and send data in receiving event by using `Reply` as data type in an asynchrnous manner like Remote Procedure Call (RPC) or controller from MVC model.

 **Note**

-* Do not mingle repliable event and non-repliable event under the same event.
-Java is a static typed language so it's bad practice.
 * Beforehand determine whether to use rejected callback or not to avoid writing unnecessary rejected callbacks.

-_The client sends replyable events and the server executes callbacks with event data._
+_The client sends events with reply and the server executes callbacks with event data._

 <div class="row">
 <div class="large-6 columns">